apache/superset/UPDATING.md

 ### Breaking Changes

+- [27130](https://github.com/apache/superset/pull/27130): Fixes the DELETE `/database/{id}/ssh_tunnel/`` endpoint to now correctly accept a database ID as a parameter, rather than an SSH tunnel ID.
 - [27117](https://github.com/apache/superset/pull/27117): Removes the following deprecated endpoints: `/superset/sqllab`, `/superset/sqllab/history`, `/sqllab/my_queries` use `/sqllab`, `/sqllab/history`, `/savedqueryview/list/?_flt_0_user={get_user_id()}` instead.
 - [26347](https://github.com/apache/superset/issues/26347): Removes the deprecated `VERSIONED_EXPORT` feature flag.
 The previous value of the feature flag was `True` and now the feature is permanently enabled.
 - [26328](https://github.com/apache/superset/issues/26328): Removes the deprecated Filter Box code and it's associated dependencies `react-select` and `array-move`.
 It also removes the `DeprecatedSelect` and `AsyncSelect` components that were exclusively used by filter boxes.
 Existing filter boxes will be automatically migrated to native filters.